 Sharing is caring!

-When I first moved to New York, I spent most of the winter eagerly awaiting the day I would pull up with my parents to the front of the TWA Terminal at JFK Airport.
+When I first moved to New York, I spent most of the winter eagerly awaiting the day I would pull up with my parents to the front of the TWA Terminal at John F Kennedy International Airport.

-Being a ten year old at the time, it wasn’t because I was looking forward to admiring Eero Saarinen’s (admittedly stunning) architectural design.
+As a ten-year-old, it wasn’t because I looked forward to admiring Eero Saarinen’s (admittedly stunning) architectural design.
 I was just excited to get on a plane and get back to my friends and old house in Greece.

 TWA was one of the few airlines, if not the only one, that had a direct flight from New York to Athens at that time.

-Outside the new TWA Hotel, with “Connie” on the left
+Outside the new hotel with “Connie” on the left

 Does this hall/tunnel look familiar?
 Picture a young Leo here and get back to me.

-Until recently that is, when the old, empty TWA terminal got turned into the brand new TWA Hotel.
+Until recently that is, when the old, empty TWA terminal got turned into the brand new hotel.

 Oh who am I kidding, that part never went away.